CassidyLe98/Thesis_KalmanFilters/Extended_KFs/Bolviken_Ex5/README.md

-# Simple Linear Model
+# Noninear Model
-We provide the MATLAB code for implementing the extended Kalman filter (EKF) on a simple linear model, specifically an example (Example 5) proposed by Erik Bolviken, Nils Christophersen, and Geir Storvik in [their textbook](https://www.mn.uio.no/math/tjenester/kunnskap/kompendier/komp_kalman.pdf).
+We provide the MATLAB code for implementing the extended Kalman filter (EKF) on a nonlinear model, specifically an example (Example 5) proposed by Erik Bolviken, Nils Christophersen, and Geir Storvik in [their textbook](https://www.mn.uio.no/math/tjenester/kunnskap/kompendier/komp_kalman.pdf).
 This implementation produces estimates for two state (x and z).
 A thorough explanation of this implementation is detailed in **Chapter 5.2** of the corresponding [thesis paper](https://sites.google.com/g.hmc.edu/cle/thesis).

 The code files are taken from source code in a [textbook](https://www.mn.uio.no/math/tjenester/kunnskap/kompendier/komp_kalman.pdf) written by Bolviken, Christophersen, and Storvik.
 The source code can be found in **Appendix A.5** (under "Extended Kalman filtering on Example 5").